5 Things To Do Before Taking Kids To Africa

 My family spent our winter break this year in Senegal, West Africa.
 Rich and I have traveled a bit in developing countries, but this was our first time to Africa.
-And it was our first time taking 8YO Tiny Traveler on such an adventurous trip.
+And it was our first time taking 8YO Tiny Traveler to an underdeveloped country.

 TT is pretty adaptable but we still wondered how she would handle the delays, the crowds, the constant bargaining, and the many precautions around eating and drinking that come with traveling in developing places.
 We wanted to let her know what to expect without scaring her.
 And we wanted to get her excited for the trip.

 1. Educate Yourself

 I read everything I could about Senegal, a country about which I knew nothing.
 In addition to the fun information about culture, history and food, I read up on health, safety, transportation and proper dress for adults and kids.

 Lonely Planet strongly recommended bringing a car seat because many cars on the road are in poor condition, traffic accidents are common and you won’t readily find car seats locally.
 Working seatbelts aren’t a given either, but I brought our *Bubble Bum and could use it in the car we had access to for the week.
 There were times I wished I’d brought a full booster seat, but our driver was pretty cautious.
 Had TT been smaller, schlepping a car seat definitely would have been worth the trouble.